 Dental Implant Procedure

-The first step is the placing of your titanium implant root.
+The first step is the placing of your titanium or zirconia implant root.
 First, you will be adequately numbed.
 This may involve local anesthesia involving our new, more comfortable Anutra buffered anesthesia.
 Some people or procedures may require general anesthesia.
 The implant is then inserted into the jawbone.

 Dental Crown Placement

-Variations on the Dental Implant Procedure
+Variations in the Dental Implant Procedure

 If you’ve suffered significant jawbone loss as a result of gum disease or atrophy, a bone graft may be necessary before your dental implant can be placed.